stephenrjohnson/vmpuppettest/README.md

 name.

 # TODO
-Read the modulefile if present to work out the module name.
 Wrap into rspec so you can actually run checks on the state of the virtual machine.

 # Idea